Learn about Google’s Gmail Delegation feature available to all Gmail and Google Workspace users.

-Almost 8 years ago, Google launched Gmail delegation, that allows you to provide someone else with access to your inbox and emails.
+Back in 2010, Google launched Gmail delegation, which allows you to provide someone else with access to your inbox and emails.
 This is great for executives who use an executive assistant to manage their email and calendar for them.

-This functionality may be very useful in various situations.
-However, there are some limitations that may be real deal-breakers for teams to delegate emails in a productive – and secure – manner.
+This functionality may be handy in various situations.
+However, some limitations may be real deal-breakers for teams to delegate emails in a productive and secure manner.

 Gmail delegation is a more convenient and secure solution than forwarding emails or giving another user your password to access your Gmail account.
 Among the chores that an assistant can and can’t do are: